 - 2. Ensure you have system administration rights for your computer, ask your IT department if you are unsure. - 3.
-Locate the two files "setup IDT.msi" (in the IDT folder), which installs the program and "setup driver.bat" (in the Driver folder) which installs the necessary USB drivers for the logger. - 4.
-Double click the "setup IDT.msi" file and click <<Next>> when you see the screen below
+If the installation does not start automatically, locate and run the file "setup.exe" (in the IDTInstall/IDT folder), which installs the program and the necessary USB drivers for the logger.